TikTok changed the social landscape in more ways than one.

-Thirdly, TikTok’s virality, in a way, forced Instagram to launch Reels & YouTube to launch Short, in a bid to catch up to the short video craze.
+Thirdly, TikTok’s virality, in a way, forced Instagram to launch Reels & YouTube to launch Shorts, in a bid to catch up to the short video craze.
 In fact, there have even been reports that Instagram will now be prioritizing videos like never before, and even trying to move from its photo-sharing positioning(After a one-year pilot, Instagram is now going to focus on photos equally).
 Facebook, the leading social giant, even launched its own short-video app Lasso in November 2018 to compete with TikTok but shot down Lasso after it failed to replicate TikTok’s success.

 In this blog, we will trace TikTok’s journey from its early days, how it climbed up the rank to script an incredible growth story & wrap it up by discussing how TikTok makes money towards the end of the piece.